loxia01/PSInternetConnectionSharing/README.md

 ##### PrivateConnectionName
 The name of the network connection that internet connection will be shared with.
 #### Usage examples
-1. `Set-ICS -PublicConnectionName Ethernet -PrivateConnectionName 'VM Host-Only Network'`
+1. `Set-ICS -PublicConnectionName Ethernet -PrivateConnectionName "VM Host-Only Network"`
-2. `Set-ICS Ethernet 'VM Host-Only Network'`
+2. `Set-ICS Ethernet "VM Host-Only Network"`

 ### Get-ICS
 #### Description